-December 31, 2017 December 31, 2016 Number of Systems Fixed Contractual Dollar Value (in thousands) Number of Systems Fixed Contractual Dollar Value (in thousands) Sales and sales-type lease arrangements 162 \$ 205,001 143 \$ 175,331 Joint revenue sharing arrangements Hybrid arrangements 121 64,328(1) 92 48,658(1) Traditional arrangements 216 11,942(1) 263 3,680(1) 499(2) \$ 281,271 498(3) \$ 227,669
+December 31, 2017 Decembe r 31, 2016 Number of Systems Fixed Contractual Dollar Value (in thousands) Number of Systems Fixed Contractual Dollar Value (in thousands) Sales and sales-type lease arrangements 162 \$ 205,001 143 \$ 175,331 Joint revenue sharing arrangements Hybrid arrangements 121 64,328(1) 92 48,658(1) Traditional arrangements 216 11,942(1) 263 3,680(1) 499(2) \$ 281,271 498(3) \$ 227,669

-(1) Reflects contractual payments.
-Future contingent payments are not reflected as these are based on negotiated shares of box office results.

-(2) Includes 32 laser-based digital theater system configurations, including 5 upgrades.

-(3) Includes 20 laser-based digital theater system configurations, including 3 upgrades.
+- (1) Reflects contractual payments.
+Future contingent payments are not reflected as these are based on negotiated shares of box office results. - (2) Includes 32 laser-based digital theater system configurations, including 5 upgrades. - (3) Includes 20 laser-based digital theater system configurations, including 3 upgrades.

 The number of theater systems in the backlog reflects the minimum number of commitments under signed contracts.
 The dollar value fluctuates depending on the number of new theater system arrangements signed from year to year, which adds to backlog, and the installation and acceptance of theater systems and the settlement of contracts, both of which reduce backlog.
 Sales backlog typically represents the fixed contracted revenue under signed theater system sale and lease agreements that the Company believes will be recognized as revenue upon installation and acceptance of the associated theater.
 Sales backlog includes initial fees along with the estimated present value of contractual ongoing fees due over the term; however, it excludes amounts allocated to maintenance and extended warranty revenues as well as fees (contingent rent) in excess of contractual ongoing fees that may be received in the future.
 The value of sales backlog does not include revenue from theaters in which the Company has an equity interest, operating leases, letters of intent or long-term conditional theater commitments.
-The value of theaters under joint revenue sharing arrangements is excluded from the dollar value of sales backlog value based on those payments.
+The value of theaters under joint revenue sharing arrangements is excluded from the dollar value of sales backlog, although certain theater systems under joint revenue sharing arrangements provide for contracted upfront payments and therefore carry a backlog value based on those payments.
 The Company believes that the contractual obligations for theater system installations that are listed in sales backlog are valid and binding commitments.